unclecaptain5426/legacy-windows-chrome-compat/eastereggs.md

 Incognito mode in Chromium 49.0.2578.0 (r362228)

 Appears from Chromium 49.0.2574.0 (r361518) - Chromium 49.0.2623.0 (r369729)

 It does resemble the final release (49.0.2623.75), but with Tahoma if on NT 5.x and Segoe UI if on NT 6.x.
+The font in the incognito notice was updated to Roboto in Chromium 49.0.2623.0 (r369747).

 # MISCELLANEOUS